Not All Multi-Valued Partial CFL Functions Are Refined by Single-Valued Functions

 \section{Appendix: Proof of Lemma \ref{modify-ideal-shape}}

-Lemma \ref{modify-ideal-shape} guarantees that it suffices for us to consider only colored automata \emph{in an ideal shape}.
+Lemma \ref{modify-ideal-shape} guarantees that it suffices for us to consider only colored automata \emph{in an almost ideal shape}.
 In Section \ref{sec:main-theorem}, we have used this fact extensively; however, we have left the lemma unproven in Section \ref{sec:colored-automata}.
-Here, we will provide a sketch of its proof, in which we render a procedure of how to convert any colored automaton $M$ to its ``equivalent'' colored automaton $N$ in an ideal shape.
+In what follows, we provide a sketch of its proof, in which we render a procedure of how to convert any colored automaton $M$ to its ``equivalent'' colored automaton $N$ in an almost ideal shape.
 A fundamental idea for this procedure comes from the conversion of any context-free grammar to Greibach Normal Form (see, e.g., \cite{HU79}).